Grass cutting

 M1 Junction 21 25 May, 31 August

-A4303 Junction 20 to Magna Park First cut between 20 May & 07 June, second cut between 02 Sept & 17 Sept
+A4303 Junction 20 to Magna Park First cut between 20 May and 7 June, second cut between 2 and 17 September

-A50/A511 Groby to Bardon First cut between 20 May & 07 June, second cut between 02 Sept & 17 Sept
+A50/A511 Groby to Bardon First cut between 20 May and 7 June, second cut between 2 and 17 September

 We don't have a specific policy for weed removal from the highway – our policy is to spray perennial weeds.
-The 2024 treatment programme will start in May.

 We employ a contractor to spray perennial weeds in the road channels and footways twice a year, to arrest and control growth, preventing structural damage to highway assets.
-This process is not designed to achieve weed-free roads all year round
+This process is not designed to achieve weed-free roads all year round.

-How often does the Council weed spray?
+How often does the council weed spray?

 Weed spraying is a routine maintenance activity to prevent structural damage to highway infrastructure.
 The spraying happens twice each year, over a 4-6 week period.
 The first spray happens in May/June and the second spray in August/September.

-What weedkiller does LCC use?
+What weedkiller do you use?

 Do you spray in all weathers?